 Chiropractic Care

 Chiropractic care provides you with a safe and natural approach to managing your pain and reducing your whiplash symptoms.
 When you see a car accident chiropractor, you can skip the drugs and instead opt for natural and noninvasive approaches to treating your whiplash injury.
 Chiropractors use gentle and safe treatment techniques like chiropractic adjustments, therapeutic massage, and soft tissue mobilization to help you recover from a whiplash injury after a car accident.
-Chiropractic care can also address how whiplash has impacted your whole body and help restore healthy functioning.
+Chiropractic for whiplash can also address how whiplash has impacted your whole body and help restore healthy functioning.

 Physical Therapy